Before they became hereditary, names were descriptive and linguistically creative.

 It’s one of many central European names related to the drink, such as Brau, Brauer, Bruha, and Brasher, which denote brewers.
 Someone who ran a tavern might have been called Käsebier or Casebeer, meaning “cheese and beer.”

-If you have this Germanic surname, your ancestors were likely a big deal back in the Middle Ages.
+If you have this Germanic last name, your ancestors were likely a big deal back in the Middle Ages.
 Its etymology grew from heim (“home”) and ric (“power,” “ruler”).